littlehorse-enterprises/lh-user-tasks-bridge/README.md

 ## Running with SSL

-To run the UI with SSL enabled, you'll need to:
+To run the console with SSL enabled, you'll need to:

 1. Generate SSL certificates using the provided script: